Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Chronic conditions should not keep people from enjoying travel.
-As with other medical conditions, people suffering from chronic diseases should see their doctor as early as possible before traveling and discuss any risks that may be involved, as well as plan for immunizations, medication, and other medical devices that may be needed before or during the period of travel.
+As with other medical conditions, people suffering from chronic diseases should see their healthcare provider as early as possible before traveling.
+They should discuss any risks that may be involved, and plan for immunizations, medicine, and other medical devices that may be needed before or during the period of travel.

-Air travel may pose certain risks for certain people, including those with cardiac failure, recent myocardial infarction (heart attack) or stroke, angina (chest pain) at rest, heart rate or rhythm disorders, uncontrolled arterial hypertension, severe anemia, sickle-cell anemia, acute mental disorders, epilepsy, and any serious or contagious diseases.
-These people may be advised against air travel by their doctor, depending on their individual medical condition.
+Air travel may pose certain risks for certain people.
+This includes those with cardiac failure, recent myocardial infarction (heart attack) or stroke, angina (chest pain) at rest, heart rate or rhythm disorders, uncontrolled arterial hypertension, severe anemia, sickle-cell anemia, acute mental disorders, epilepsy, and any serious or contagious diseases.
+These people may be advised against air travel by their healthcare provider, depending on their individual medical condition.

-People with certain heart diseases that result in reduced blood levels of oxygen were once warned against air travel, but recent studies have shown that if certain precautions are taken, there is no additional risk to these patients, as was once thought.
-Experts advise that patients with these conditions travel with a companion familiar with their condition, who can also assist with baggage and ground transportation.
-It is also important to drink ample amounts of nonalcoholic beverages when traveling.
+People with certain heart diseases that result in reduced blood levels of oxygen were once warned against air travel.
+But recent studies have shown that if certain precautions are taken, there is no additional risk to these patients.
+Experts advise that patients with these conditions travel with a companion familiar with their condition.
+This person can also assist with baggage and ground transportation.
+It is also important to drink plenty of nonalcoholic beverages when traveling.

 People with circulatory problems can experience swollen legs and other discomfort on longer flights.
-Blood clots can also form after prolonged sitting.
-To help minimize these risks, you should:
+Blood clots can also form after sitting for long periods of time.
+To help reduce these risks, you should:

 Take walks and/or stretch your legs and arms at least once an hour.